smangam/smangam-macapp/README.md

 # macapp

-# About macapp application
+# About smangam-macapp application
-macapp is a dockerized container.
+smangam-macapp is a dockerized container.
 The application displays information (such as owner, company, etc) about a given MAC address
 The application was built to serve as a demonstration of
 (a) how to build a Docker container, and